AdobeDocs/campaign-standard.en/help/administration/using/about-administrating-adobe-campaign.md

 ---
-title: About Administrating Adobe Campaign
+title: Get started with Campaign Standard administration
 description: Adobe Campaign provides you with a complete set of administration tools.
 Learn how to manage your users and configure your channels.
 page-status-flag: never-activated
 uuid: 64c34729-5c98-4db0-9131-af6dd0e78fb4